MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 - As network-based firewalls only filter traffic between networks, they are incapable of blocking lateral movement inside of VLANs.
 Their functionality might further be degraded by poor network segmentation.
-- The majority of network firewalls is incapable of differentiating between various RPC-based protocols, most of which use dynamic port numbers.
+- The majority of network firewalls are incapable of differentiating between various RPC-based protocols, most of which use dynamic port numbers.
 Thus, the entire ephemeral TCP port range (49152-65535) is typically accessible on domain controllers from the entire corporate network, regardless of whether a particular port is used by the Netlogon service or for remote management of scheduled tasks.